eangelica2014/versal-gadget-api/README.md

 #### `setHeightToBodyHeight`

 Assign height to the gadget's container according to the current height of the gadget's `body` element.
+It uses `document.body.offsetHeight`: ["For the document body object, the measurement includes total linear content height [..]
+Floated elements extending below other linear content are ignored."](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement.offsetHeight)

 Example: `playerApi.setHeightToBodyHeight()`